data-fair/data-fair/doc/pages/user-guide-backoffice/import-dataset-en.md

 ## Incremental dataset

 An **editable dataset** is an empty editable dataset created without a data file.
-You will be able to define the columns of the dataset and then add the rows from Data Fair.
+You will be able to define the columns of the dataset and then add the rows from Data&nbsp;Fair.

 Each column is defined by its label and its type.